 Dispute Resolution and Decision Review Body

 The Dispute Resolution and Decision Review Body (DRDRB) of the WCB will review the request.
-The DRDRB may review all documents on file plus any further information submitted in support of the request.
-They may also hold a hearing with the person, their representative (lawyer), their employer, and their employer’s representative (lawyer).
+The DRDRB may review all documents on file and any other information given in support of the request.
+The DRDRB may also schedule a brief court date with you, your lawyer, your employer, and your employer’s lawyer.

 WCB Appeals Commission

 An Appeals Commission decision is a final decision of WCB.
-If a person wishes to make a further appeal, they can apply for a judicial review in the Court of Queen’s Bench.
-This decision can be sought if the decision made by the Appeals Commission raises questions of procedural impropriety and infringes upon a person’s right to a fair hearing.
-For example, you may believe that there were procedural errors, a blatant disregard for the evidence, or that the decision-maker was biased.
-Consult with a lawyer if you wish to appeal at this level.
+If you wish to make a further appeal, you can apply for a judicial review in the Court of Queen’s Bench.
+A judicial review can be requested if the decision made by the Appeals Commission raises questions of procedural misconduct or wrongdoing and violates a person’s right to a fair hearing.
+For example, you may believe that there were court procedure errors, an obvious disregard for the evidence, or that the decision-maker was biased or unfair.
+Discuss with a lawyer if you wish to appeal at this level.

 Ombudsman of Alberta

-If a person believes that they were treated unfairly by WCB, they may apply to receive assistance from the Ombudsman of Alberta.
-The Ombudsman can begin an investigation only after a person has exhausted all avenues of appeal.
+If you believe that you were treated unfairly by WCB, you can apply for assistance from the Ombudsman of Alberta.
+The Ombudsman can begin an investigation only after you have tried all appeal opportunities.

-If the Ombudsman conducts an investigation, they will advise the person of their findings.
-They cannot change the decision of the WCB Appeals Commission but will make recommendations on how to resolve the issue.
+If the Ombudsman starts an investigation, they will tell the you their discoveries.
+They cannot change WCB Appeals Commission decisions, but will make recommendations on how to resolve the issue.

 Dial-A-Law is a Calgary Legal Guidance public service project funded in part by the Alberta Law Foundation.